rivaisali/ruby-api/README.md

 To use the application, you need a valid [Wowza Streaming Cloud account](https://cloud.wowza.com/) and access to the API.

 > **Note:** If you don't have API access, [Request Access to Wowza Streaming Cloud API](https://www.wowza.com/products/streaming-cloud/features/api-access-request).
-After you're accepted to the Wowza Streaming Cloud REST API public preview, your API key will be available on the **API Access** page of your [Wowza Streaming Cloud account](https://cloud.wowza.com/).
+After you're accepted to the Wowza Streaming Cloud REST API, your API key will be available on the **API Access** page of your [Wowza Streaming Cloud account](https://cloud.wowza.com/).

 ### Put the 'API Key' and the 'API Access Key' into the configuration file